andylibrian/fizzbuzz-freestanding-edition/README.md

 ## Recommended Minimum System Requirement

-To run FizzBuzz Freestanding Edition in a real machine, it should have at least the spec below:
+To run FizzBuzz Freestanding Edition on a real machine, it should have at least the spec below:

 1. CPU i386 architecture
 2. 4Mib RAM